+Discussion

+For identification of the party, a ballot in a partisan primary election may in some cases contain contests for different parties.
+Thus, an indication as to partisanship of the contests is required.

-1.1.6-I – Record ballot selection override information
+1.1.5-F – Record ballot selection override information

-Scanners, if tabulating voter selections differently than as marked due to election or contest rules in effect, must record information in the CVR that includes:
+The voting system, if recording voter selections differently than as marked due to election or contest rules in effect, must record information in the CVR that includes:

-identification of the original ballot selections made by the voter
+identification of the original ballot selections made by the voter;

-identification of the changed voter selections
+identification of the changed voter selections; and

-identification of the reasons for the changes
+identification of the reasons for the changes.